bennettp123/home-stuff/README.md

 # Home Stuff

-A sandbox/playground for doing "cloud stuff" in the cheapest ways imaginable.
+A server environment where cost is the top priority.

-Mostly used for home servers, etc, and probably not all that interesting to others.
+Currently used by the author for home servers and stuff.

 ## Quickstart